openedx/xblock-lti-consumer/docs/decisions/0002-lti-1p3-variables.rst

      - Reasoning
    * - guest
      - Empty
-     - Guests are users not logged in, they shoudn't be able to access LTI content.
+     - Guests users are not logged in, they shouldn't be able to access LTI content.
    * - student
      - 'http://purl.imsglobal.org/vocab/lis/v2/institution/person#Student'
      - Students only have permission to view and interact with the LTI content.